AuraMiddleware/aura-middleware/README.md

 Aura Middleware is a semantic middleware for the Internet of Things.
 Its main objective is:

-> To facilitate the development of IoT applications by abstracting the differences among devices, making then work together in a soft and easy manner.
+> To facilitate the development of IoT applications by abstracting the differences among devices, making them work together in a soft and easy manner.

 Aura, from latin, means *breeze*.
 A developer using Aura to manage IoT devices should feel it like breeze to develop applications to many different devices and technologies: soft, tranquil.